edlau2/Tampermonkey/README.md

 - [Torn Jail Scores.png](https://github.com/edlau2/Tampermonkey/blob/master/Torn%20Jail%20Scores.png)

-This script adds the "score" of a person in jail, which is used to determine the difficulty (or your chance of success) of busting that person out of jail.
-Some iformation, mostly speculative, can be found in this guide: https://www.tornstats.com/guides.php?id=22
+This script adds the "score" of a user in jail, which is used to determine the difficulty (or your chance of success) of busting that user out of jail.
+The score is displayed as a number in parenthesis beneath the user's level.
+Some information, mostly speculative, can be found in this guide: https://www.tornstats.com/guides.php?id=22

 **Torn War Wall List Extender**